Audience: Everyone

 • Digital certificate applied

-The document-level audit trail is more detailed than the transaction-level audit.
-Document-level audit trails are attached to individual documents and tamper-sealed with the final notarization for every document signed on the platform.
+The document-level audit trail is more detailed and is attached to individual documents, tamper-sealed with the final notarization for every document signed on the platform.

 The document-level audit trail: